-TWDB has developed a flood infrastructure assessment prioritization ranking (Table 1.13).
+TWDB has developed a flood infrastructure assessment prioritization ranking (Error!
+Not a valid bookmark self-reference.).
 Each type of flood infrastructure has been assigned to a priority group based on the potential risk to a community, with assets of similar consequence of failure grouped together.
 Assets within Priority Group A have the highest consequence of failure and should be prioritized for assessment, followed by Priority Group B and then Priority Group C. Assets within Priority Group C have little to no consequence of failure.
 TWDB advises that the flood asset inventory should be progressively developed based on the priority group and in the order listed in Table 1.13.